-As a Clinical Psychologist, Dr Noble is trained in a number different therapeutic approaches (see below).
-She is also skilled at integrating her knowledge of different therapeutic approaches and tailoring interventions to each individual's needs.
+Clinical Psychologists are trained in a number different therapeutic approaches (see below).
+They are also skilled at integrating their knowledge of different therapeutic approaches and tailoring interventions to each individual's needs.

 Each intervention is bespoke.

 ACT gets it name from one of its core messages: accept what is out of your personal control, and commit to action that improves and enriches your life.
 The aim of ACT is to maximise a person's potential for a rich, full and meaningful life.
 ACT (which is pronounced as the word 'act', not as the initials) does this by: